whad-team/whad-ble-workshop/slides/slideware.md

 ---
 <!-- _class: handson -->
-# Writing to a characteristic's value
+# Writing to a characteristic value

-Try to write into a non-writeable characteristic's value:
+Try to write into a non-writeable characteristic value:

 ```bash
 wble-central|f2:ea:48:d1:48:c9> >write 19 "Hello"